dolfinus/dolfinus/README.gtpl.md

 # @dolfinus (Maxim Martynov)

-I'm a Senior Python Developer (DataOps & MLOps) who enjoys making high-quality applications and tools.
+I'm a Lead Python Developer (DataOps & MLOps) who enjoys making high-quality applications and tools.

 I'm also into Chemistry, Physics and Astronomy, and want to learn more about how the Universe works.